 The shutter is closed, the trigger is released.

-In 1867, in the number of 498 units, the fleet ordered the company to carry out so-called “cadet rifles” of the same caliber as carbines, for cadets of naval schools.
-In 1870, the fleet ordered 10000 M1870 Navy rifles in addition to the carbines.
-From the same 1870 of the year and 1872 of the year, three modifications of the Reminton rifle produced the Springfield State Arsenal for the American Army, having received a license from the company for this.
-First 1008 rifles and 314 carbines were released, and a year later the 10001 rifle was released.
+In 1867, in the amount of 498 pieces, the fleet ordered the so-called "cadet rifles" of the same caliber as the carbines for cadets naval schools.
+In 1870, in addition to carbines, the Navy ordered 10000 M1870 Navy rifles.
+From the same 1870 to 1872, three modifications of the Reinton rifle were produced for the American army by the Springfield State Arsenal, having received a license from the company.
+First, 1008 rifles and 314 carbines were produced, and a year later already 10001 rifles.
 For what?
-For the test!
-And they were carried out very intensively, as evidenced by the number of shot rounds - 89828 units only for 1872 a year.
-Of these misfires were 2595, that is, 2.9% shots.
-It was possible to find out that the maximum firing rate of the Remington rifle is equal to 21 (!)
-Shot per minute, versus 19 in the Springfield rifle with a hinged shutter and the Peepodi rifle.
-It would seem a remarkable result, but the firm, which has all the rights to the bolt, demanded a price for rifles that the army did not agree with.
+For testing!
+And they were carried out very intensively, as evidenced by the number of cartridges shot - 89828 pieces in 1872 alone.
+Of these, there were 2595 misfires, that is, 2.9% of shots.
+We managed to find out that the maximum rate of fire of the Remington rifle is 21 (!)
+Rounds per minute, against 19 for the Springfield bolt-action rifle and the Pipody rifle.
+It would seem a wonderful result, but the company, which has all the rights to the bolt, demanded a price for the rifles that the army did not agree to.

 The rifle with the simplest sights.
 These could deliver to Honduras, Chile, and the Philippines ...